gateio/gateapi-java/docs/EarnApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         EarnApi apiInstance = new EarnApi(defaultClient);
-        Long from = 1740727000L; // Long | Start checkout time
+        Long from = 1740727000L; // Long | Start checkout time.
-        Long to = 1740729000L; // Long | End settlement time
+        Long to = 1740729000L; // Long | End settlement time.
-        Integer page = 1; // Integer | Page number
+        Integer page = 1; // Integer | Page number.
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list try {
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list. try {
             List<DualGetOrders> result = apiInstance.listDualOrders()
                         .from(from)